10 Best Website Photography Tips You Will Ever Read

 1. Take it to the Third Degree

-This rule will require a bit of imagination.
-Envision four lines, two placed parallel and two vertical producing nine balanced squares.
-A number of images will have the best impression with the focus in the middle square; however, placing the object of the photo off center will frequently produce a more pleasing tranquil photo.
-When photographs are created utilizing the “rule of thirds,” the eyes will meander the frame.
-A photo brought together by the rule of third is highly unique and aesthetically appealing.
+However, placing the object of the photo off-center frequently produces a more pleasing, tranquil photo.
+When photographs are created utilizing the “rule of thirds,” the eyes meander the frame.
+A photo brought together by the rule of thirds is highly unique and aesthetically appealing.

 2. Shake it Off